 Leaders in metabolic health, keto, and Black culture

 Lifestyle changes are much more sustainable if they are enjoyable, affordable and culturally appropriate.
-As Nadia said, “Maintaining our culture while incorporating healthier eating and habits is an issue for many communities of color.”
+“Maintaining our culture while incorporating healthier eating and habits is an issue for many communities of color.”
 (1) Luckily, we don’t have to make the journey alone.
-These Black content providers provide a great deal of information for free.
-If you find something useful then please encourage them with a like, a follow, a comment or a purchase.
+These Black content providers offer a great deal of information for free.
+If you find something useful then please encourage them with a like, follow, comment or purchase.
 Metabolic Multiplier does not receive financial compensation from anyone on this website.
 Someone or something we can add?
 Let us know in the comments below.

 Black doctors & executives addressing metabolic health

 Dr. Clark-Ganheart is a Maternal-Fetal Medicine physician with a certification in Obesity Medicine.
 She serves as a consultant for high risk pregnancies with a focus on helping women maximize health, wellness, and fertility.
 Dr. Clark-Ganheart brings a unique set of skills and perspectives on the metabolic health for women of childbearing age and their babies.
 We’re particularly excited to hear her insights on using fasting ketosis to improve maternal and fetal health!

 You can find Dr. Clark-Ganheart on her website, The Fasting Doctor.
 There you will find her (11) Podcast appearances.
 She’s most active on Instagram, LinkedIN.
 YouTube Channel, and Facebook.
 The Fasting Doctor’s Physician Referral Network may help you find a doctor near you.

 Dr. Tony Hampton is a Board Certified physician in Obesity Medicine and Family Medicine.

 - Dr. Hampton’s book, Fix Your Diet, Fix Your Diabetes: Your Dietary Solution to Reversing Diabetes